Landscape, Agriculture and Democracy in Entlebuch and Emmental

 Today, crossing the border between the Entlebuch and Emmental goes unnoticed.

 Entlebuch appears in the 12th century as “Entilibuoch” or “Entelinbuoch”.
 At that time, whoever cleared an area for arable and livestock farming, Lord Von Wolhusen, in this case, obtained the land.
-Around 1300, Habsburg acquired the area, but in 1405, Lucerne received Entlebuch as pledge and later owner.
+Around 1300, the Habsburgs acquired the area, but in 1405, Lucerne received Entlebuch as a pledge and later owner.

 Until 1218, the Zähringer ruled the Emmental.
-From 1218 to 1273, the Counts of Kyburg were the lords, and from 1273 to 1386 (Battle of Sempach), Habsburg owned the region.
-Since then, the Emmental has belonged to Bern.
+From 1218 to 1273, the Counts of Kyburg were the lords, and from 1273 to 1386 (Battle of Sempach), the Habsburgs owned the region.
+Since then, the Emmental has been part of Bern.
 Different coins, weights, border stones and religions distinguished the Entlebuch (Catholic) from the Emmental (Protestant) for centuries.

 A highly developed and specialised agricultural sector, (international) trade relations and resistance to the oligarchic government structure of the cities of Lucerne and Bern linked the inhabitants of both regions.

-Escholzmatt, Franz Josef Stadler (1757-1833), minister, politician, school reformer, and ethnologist with a large European network
+Escholzmatt, Franz Josef Stadler (1757-1833), minister, politician, school reformer, and ethnologist with an extensive European network

 Escholzmatt, Monument to Christian Schybi (1595-1653), leader of the peasant’s revolt in the Entlebuch in 1653